w3c/aria-practices/draft-labelling-describing.md

 3. If the label is still empty, then host-language-specific attributes or elements (e.g., the `alt` attribute on HTML `img`) are used if present.

-4. If the label is still empty, then for roles that can take implicit label by default, the element’s contents.
+4. If the label is still empty, then for roles that can take label from the element's content, the element’s contents.

 5. Finally, if the label is still empty, then host-langauge-specific tooltip attributes or elements (e.g., the `title` attribute in HTML) are used if present.

-Steps 1-2 are explicit label, and steps 3-5 are implicit label.
 The final step is a fallback mechanism.
 Generally when labelling an element, use one of the non-fallback mechanisms.

 For example, for the HTML `input` element, the `placeholder` attribute is used as a fallback labeling mechanism if nothing else results in a label.
 For an `input` element, it is better to use a `label` element, since it does not disappear visually when the user focuses the form control.